Linuxfabrik/monitoring-plugins/check-plugins/redis-status/README.md

 Monitors a Redis server via the `INFO` command, reporting memory usage, fragmentation ratio, keyspace hit rate, connected clients, replication status, and persistence state.

+**Important Notes:**

+* Tested on Redis 3.0+
+* Requires the `redis-cli` command-line tool
+* "I'm here to keep you safe, Sam.
+I want to help you." comes from the character GERTY in the movie "Moon" (2009)

 **Data Collection:**

 * Executes `redis-cli info default` and `redis-cli memory doctor` against the target Redis instance